BlockScience/aztec-gddt/README.md

  # Aztec Granular Design Digital Twin Model

-his document is intended to provide additional documentation on the approach and decisions behind our model of the Aztec network.
+This document is intended to provide additional documentation on the approach and decisions behind our model of the Aztec network.

 ## Overview